 For an idea to spread, it must be adapted to its environment.
 Ideological habitat dictates selective pressures.
 World view and cultural identity exercise great power over the human mind.
 Cognitive dissonance flares up any time these forces are directly confronted.

 Richard Dawkins coined the term “meme” to represent small clusters of ideas which are simple, compact and minimally bundled.
 A meme is analogous to genes and modular components.

-Paradigm for the Next Generation is comprised of a set of memes, modular ideas which each stand on their own, and connect to form a system (more than the sum of its parts).
+The following presentation is comprised of a set of modular ideas which each stand on their own (by facts and evidence), and connect to form a system (more than the sum of its parts).

 A small success is better than a large failure.